 Manager of Information Technology and Member Services

 Carlos Villanueva joined the NAWC in July 1999 and is our Manager of Information Technology and Member Services.
 Carlos manages all IT-related issues, including the purchasing, upgrading and maintenance of equipment, software and help services.
-He works directly with active and associate members in providing general support and is responsible for database and contract management, event marketing, sponsorships, promotions and billing.
+He works directly with active and associate members and is responsible for database and contract management, governance, event marketing, sponsorships, promotions and billing.

 Prior to joining the organization, he worked with a telecommunications consulting firm, developing proposals and directing international trade missions for telecommunications decision-makers.
 Born in the Dominican Republic and a world-traveler, Carlos graduated from George Mason University with a degree in international relations.